-5.9.1 Accuracy of citation
+5.10.1 Accuracy of citation

 Here is an area where high standards do not come by accident.
-There are two sides to this: (1) quotingpeople's words or citing their views accurately; (2) giving the source correctly.
+There are two sides to this: (1) quoting people's words or citing their views accurately; (2) giving the source correctly.
 When you cite or quote someone you ought to verify the details at the point when you type it out.
-You should also reckon to dothis again at least once on a subsequent occasion.
-A number of recent theses have been shoddy in this area.
-The examiners will check this and if you have an inordinate number of errors, you may well be asked to reprint the whole thesis.
+You should also reckon to do this again at least once on a subsequent occasion.
+Several recent theses have been shoddy in this area.
+The examiners will check this and if you have an inordinate number of errors, you may well be asked to revise and reprint the whole thesis.

 Please note that if you cite an author via a third party you are required to give the source that you used.
-Thus, if you cite Calvin, Institutes 4:10:27 via F. Wendel, Calvin, p.
-307 your citation should be: 'Calvin, as cited by Wendel, Calvin, 307' or 'Calvin, Institutes 4:10:27, as cited by Wendel, Calvin, 307' but not'Calvin, Institutes 4:10:27' without reference to Wendel.
-On the other hand, if you look up Calvin for yourself you are then (not before) no longer obliged to mention Wendel.
+Thus, if in short form you cite Calvin, Institutes 4:10:27 via Wendel, Calvin, p.307, your citation should be: 'Calvin, Institutes 4:10:27, Cit.
+Wendel, Calvin, p.307' but not 'Calvin, Institutes 4:10:27' without reference to Wendel.
+On the other hand, if you look up the primary source in Calvin for yourself having seen it cited by Wendel, you can cite that primary source alone and will no longer be obliged to mention Wendel.

 When citing an older work which has appeared in different editions, page numbers are not always the most helpful.
-Thus in citations of Calvin's Institutes or Augustine's Confessions the page number is useless unless one happens to have the same edition.
-Institutes 3:12:6 is far more helpful than Institutes, p.
-278. Think how useful it would be to be told that a passage from the OT was in 'Bible, p.
-35'.
-Also, when citing a collected edition (like the Luther's Works, say) it is not enough simply to give the volume and page number as that gives no indication of which work is being cited.
+Thus, in citations of Calvin's Institutes or Augustine's Confessions the page number is useless unless one happens to have the same edition.
+Institutes 3:12:6 is far more helpful than Institutes, 278.
+Think how useful it would be to be told that a passage from the OT was in 'Bible, p.35'.
+Also, when citing a collected edition (like the Luther's Works, say) it is not enough simply to give the volume and page number, as that gives no indication of which work is being cited.
 I.e. 'Luther, Babylonian Captivity (LW 36:23)' not just 'Luther's Works 36:23' - which gives no indication of what sort of work this is and from what stage of his life.

-5.9.2 Proof reading
+5.10.2 Proof reading

 It is not just quotations that must be accurate.
-Before handing in your thesis you should do at least threethings:
+Before handing in your thesis, you should do at least threethings:

 Run your spell checker on the final version.
-This can be tedious in that you may have sections of text in other languages, but it is often possible to stop where they begin and to start again where the English resumes.
+This can be tedious in that you may have sections ftext in other languages, but it is often possible to stop where they begin and to start again where the English resumes.
 Alternatively, you could make a copy of the thesis and delete the foreign language sections before checking spelling.

 Read the material aloud.
-The trouble with reading your own writing in the normal way is that you will see what you meant to write, which may not be the same as what you actually wrote.
+The trouble with reading your own writing in the normal way is that you will see what you meant to write, which may not be the same as what you wrote.
 When you are reading aloud, you are much more likely to see and hear things that are wrong or ambiguous.